When You Speak on Behalf of Many, We’ll Help You Find the Power in Numbers

 What determines whether or not I can file a Consumer Class Action Lawsuit?

-To file a Consumer Class Action Lawsuit you need to have experienced harm as the result of purchasing a product or service.
-The harm you experienced needs to meet certain criteria: it needs to be illegal; and it needs to be illegal to a group of people.
-If you’re not sure whether or not your experience meets those criteria, we can help you figure it out.
+To file a Consumer Class Action Lawsuit you need to have experienced harm, often as the result of purchasing a product or service, sometimes it can be an invasion of your personal privacy, and in some cases your money has been affected by wrongful charges on a bill.
+The harm you experienced needs to meet certain criteria: it needs to be against the law; and other consumers must have suffered the same wrong.
+If you’re not sure whether your experience meets those criteria, we can help you figure it out.

 If I bring a class action lawsuit, will it change anything?